Caffeine is a stimulant found naturally in beverages like coffee and tea. It’s also added to others, such as energy drinks and soda.

 Keep in mind that many dietary supplements like pre-workout supplements and fat burners, as well as some over-the-counter pain relievers, such as Excedrin or Midol, contain caffeine.

 The caffeine in these products may be synthetically produced or come from natural sources, such as green coffee beans, guarana, or yerba mate.

 Containing 16 mg per ounce (28 grams), dark chocolate can also be a significant source of caffeine when consumed in large amounts (

 Research suggests that healthy adults can safely consume up to 400 mg of caffeine per day.
 Pregnant women should consume less than 300 mg per day, with some research suggesting no more than 200 mg daily.

 Many people consume caffeine-containing beverages like coffee, tea, and soft drinks for their energizing effects.

 Regularly drinking these beverages increases adenosine receptors in your brain, allowing more adenosine molecules to bind them.
-This can decrease your body’s tolerance to caffeine’s stimulating effects over time.
+This can increase your body’s tolerance to caffeine’s stimulating effects over time.

 You can reduce your tolerance to caffeine by decreasing your daily intake or consuming it less often, such as once or twice per week instead of daily.